 Welcome to Kaustuv Roy’s research group at the University of California San Diego.
 Our research is focused on better understanding: (i) the processes that generate and maintain large scale spatial gradients in biodiversity (ii) how such gradients are being impacted by climate change and other anthropogenic impacts (e.g. human harvesting) and (iii) the ecological and evolutionary consequences of such changes.
-The research in the lab is interdisciplinary and combines data from the fossil record and historical samples with ecological, phylogenetic and population genetic information as well as computer models.
-We primarily work with coastal marine invertebrate species but are also interested in terrestrial gastropods, a group highly vulnerable to climate change, urbanization and habitat loss.
-In addition, we have also started a new project quantifying microbiomes of marine mollusks along major environmental gradients.
+The research in the lab is interdisciplinary and we address these questions using data for coastal marine invertebrates as well as the microbial taxa associated with them (i.e. their microbiomes).

 More about the projects we are working on …….